 What We Fund

-- Projects which tackle urgent issues in which science and technology are threatening civil society and environment, and related policy issues.
+- It tackles urgent issues in which science and technology are threatening civil society and environment, and related policy issues.

-- Projects which contribute to enhancing human rights, human security, conservation of nature, alternative economy and peace for all citizens without exclusion of the most disadvantaged.
+- It contributes to enhancing human rights, human security, conservation of nature, alternative economy and peace for all citizens without exclusion of the most disadvantaged.

-- Projects which have imagination and conceptual power, backed by expertise and appropriate methodology, with planning and budget adequately designed.
+- It has imagination and conceptual power, backed by expertise and appropriate methodology, with planning and budget adequately designed.

-- Projects which have a clear and practical vision of how to apply the findings to society or to calling for policy changes.
+- It has a clear and practical vision of how to apply the findings to society or to calling for policy changes.

-- Projects dealing with issues for which the Japanese government and/or corporations are partly or fully responsible.
+- It deals with issues for which the Japanese government and/or corporations are partly or fully responsible.